DennisHeck/FuFis/docs/Main.rst

 If you want to make the maintainers' lives even easier, follow the guide on how to document code for this repository.
 TODO

-Disclaimers:
- - No warranties.
-There are no tests to guaranty the correctness of functions.
-Be sceptical.
- - Double-check whether the packages and APIs of the functions originate from work that needs to be cited.
-Usually, this is mentioned in the docstring, but this is not kept up-to-date and does not claim to be complete.

 ***************************
 Frequently used Flags